 What Is Ethereum 2.0?

-Ethereum 2.0 (ETH2) is the next iteration of the Ethereum network that has shifted from a Proof-of-Work (PoW) model to Proof-of-Stake (PoS) that runs on the Beacon Chain.
-The set of upgrades are split into 3 phases designed to increase the scalability, increase the speed of transactions, reduces fees, improve the security of the blockchain.
+Ethereum 2.0 (ETH2) is the next iteration of the Ethereum network that has shifted from a Proof-of-Work (PoW) model to a Proof-of-Stake (PoS) that runs on the Beacon Chain.
+The set of upgrades is split into 3 phases designed to increase the scalability, increase the speed of transactions, reduce fees, and improve the security of the blockchain.

 The PoS consensus model will use complex algorithms to choose a node to win a block of transactions to validate and process, as opposed to the current method of nodes competing for blocks using large amounts of power.
 The shift to Eth2 will dramatically reduce the energy requirements of miners to process and validate transactions by up to 99.95%.

 Ethereum investors that decide to lock up ETH will contribute to the security and governance of the Ethereum network.
 The person that deposits ETH is referred to as a 'validator' or 'Ethereum Staker' and is responsible for processing transactions and adding new blocks to the blockchain.
 The person will receive a staking reward or return on their investment denominated in ETH for processing transactions.
 Staking crypto is a similar strategy to Bitcoin mining and lending to earn passive crypto.
 To learn more about what is crypto staking and how it works, read this article.

 How Much Can You Earn Staking ETH?